Wales Has Become a Foodie Destination, complete with Mushroom Foraging

-Wales was proving to be a tasty destination indeed, as our group of food writers enjoyed four-star meals with top rated chefs throughout the island.
-At our trips end, we met a woman who also makes her living from the sea.
+Wales was proving to be a tasty destination indeed, as our group of food writers enjoyed four-star meals with top-rated chefs throughout the island.
+At the end of our trip, we met a woman who also makes her living from the sea.

-is an excellent destination if food quality and organic are important to you.
-Between the farm fields, the organically raised animals and the top quality seafood, if you love to eat and eat well, put Wales on your gastronomic radar screen!
+Wales is an excellent destination if food quality and organic are important to you.
+Between the farm fields, the organically raised animals and the top-quality seafood, if you love to eat and eat well, put Wales on your gastronomic radar screen!

 Find out more about visiting Wales at VisitWales.com

 - France’s Prescription Catch 22 - June 6, 2023

 - Last Minute Mother’s Day Gifts - April 30, 2023

 - JW Marriott Texas Hill Country: A Splendid Splurge - April 22, 2023